SeleniumHQ/docker-selenium/README.md

 ### Fully distributed mode - Router, Queue, Distributor, EventBus, SessionMap and Nodes

 It is possible to start a Selenium Grid with all its components apart.
-For simplicity, only an example with docker-compose will be provided.
+For simplicity, only an example with docker compose will be provided.
 Save the file locally, and check the execution instructions on top of it.

 [`docker-compose-v3-full-grid.yml`](docker-compose-v3-full-grid.yml)